 Admission requirements for veterinary schools have many things in common; however the specific requirements may vary among schools.
-It is therefore advisable to become familiar with the entrance requirements early in your career as this may affect course selection especially after your first year of college.
+It is therefore advisable to become familiar with the entrance requirements (PDF) early in your career as this may affect course selection especially after your first year of college.

 Steps to Take

-Start preparing as early as you can
+In High School: Start preparing as early as you can

-Undergraduate Degree Program
+In College: Undergraduate Degree Program

-Choose a degree program which will provide you a strong grounding in the biological and physical sciences.
-Maintain a competitive grade-point average, preferably 3.5 or higher.
+- Grade Point Average (GPA): Maintain a competitive GPA, preferably 3.5 or higher.
 Most veterinary schools examine courses taken in the last 3-4 semesters closely.

+- Letters of Recommendation: Choose three individuals to provide letters of recommendation.
+One is required from an academic adviser; one is required from a veterinarian; and the third one can be from an individual of your choice (typically one of your course instructors).
+It is important to get to know your academic adviser and/or professors during your college education.
+Some schools may require letters from two veterinarians.
+The application will give you a choice to waive your right to see letters of evaluation.
+You also have the choice not to waive that right and therefore request to see the letters after your application has been evaluated.
 While it is your right to see the letters, our advice is to waive the right to examine the letters.
 Evaluators will know before they write the letter if you have waived the right to see the letters or not.
-Some schools will think hat evaluators may be hesitant to make negative comments about students do not waive their right to examine the evaluations.
+Some schools will think that evaluators may be hesitant to make negative comments about students do not waive their right to examine the evaluations.
 This can influence the evaluation of that letter by the admission committee.

 Make sure to have a back-up plan!

-Most U.S. veterinary schools require the following college courses (specific Penn State courses are listed in parentheses)
+Most U.S. veterinary schools require the following college courses (specific Penn State courses are listed in parentheses):

-- Two semesters of general chemistry with laboratory (CHEM 110, 111, 112, and 113)
+- Two semesters of general chemistry with lab (CHEM 110, 111, 112, and 113)

-- Two semesters of organic chemistry with laboratory (CHEM 202 and 203; or CHEM 210, 212, and 213)
+- Two semesters of organic chemistry with lab (CHEM 202 and 203; or CHEM 210, 212, and 213)

-- One or two semesters of biochemistry with laboratory (B M B 211, 212, and 221; or B M B 401 and 402)
+- One or two semesters of Biochemistry and Molecular Biology with laboratory (B M B 211, 212, and 221; or B M B 401 and 402)

-- Two semesters of general biology (BIOL 110, and BIOL 220W, 230W, or 240W)
+- Two semesters of general biology with labs (BIOL 110, and BIOL 220W, 230W, or 240W).

-- Two semesters of physics with laboratory (PHYS 250 and 251)
+- Two semesters of physics with lab (PHYS 250 and 251)